Florida’s Business Agenda

 - Prioritizing early learning opportunities and programs;

-Diversifying Florida’s Economy to Create High-Wage Jobs
+Diversifying Florida’s Economy by Creating High-Wage Jobs

 - Supporting initiatives that create high-wage jobs and bring capital investment to Florida;